tunabaran/RestRequest/README.md

 ```

-## EXECUTE
+## EXCHANGE

-Execute is the key method of RestRequest class.
+Exchange is the key method of RestRequest class.
 Takes three parameters RequestType, RequestPayload and Response Class.

+You can call exchange method more than once.

 **RequestType :** Supports GET and POST requests.
 You can Select using **RequestType.GET** or **RequestType.POST**.